smartman1234/mern-stack/README.md

 # Web client is running at http://localhost:PORT (http://localhost:3000 by default)
 # Mobile - Expo DevTools is running at http://localhost:19002
 ```

-**NOTE:**

-- **For the sake of simplicity, we use free service [ngrok](https://ngrok.com/) to create a public API URL for mobile development.
-The downside of this approach is that the public URL is only available for 8 hours, so we need to restart the npm process every 8 hours.**
-- **After 8 hours, the `mobile` process will be terminated, and a warning message will be displayed in your terminal to remind you to restart npm process.**

 To restart npm process (_If you don't start the mobile development process, ignore this step_):